 - Collection of Foreign Material inside the furnace (Fig. 7f)

-The frequency of maintenance (i.e. interval between routine repairs) is highly dependent on such factors as:
+The frequency of maintenance (i.e. the interval between routine repairs) is highly dependent on such factors as:

 - Type and number of heat-treating processes performed.